weblue/naders.page/_posts/2021-06-15-Code-How-to-keep-growing.md

 - **What's the cost of refactoring?** How much has to be redesigned to take advantage?
 - **Could a more established tool be better suited for the project's needs?**

 [Netflix's Eureka](https://github.com/Netflix/eureka) is an **AWS service registry based load balancer with failover protection**, first of its kind.
 My company had a project based on modular and hot-swappable plugins where each plugin could be run on a different container and interacts with the base client using REST.
 The leader of this project saw Eureka as an opportunity to increase backend functionality to these plugins to add features like canary releases (staged rollouts) of plugin updates or hot-swapping new versions or potentially distributing the base platform to clients and using Eureka to deliver a configurable list of plugins to each.
-All functionality functionality that sounded great on paper, but there were problems to address. **The project itself did not make use of the AWS service registry** and the base application was not designed in a way to exactly accommodate the service registry.
+All functionality that sounded great on paper, but there were problems to address. **The project itself did not make use of the AWS service registry** and the base application was not designed in a way to exactly accommodate the service registry.

 Long story short, Eureka was incredibly cool, and the project leader decided to commit to making it work for the project.
 Months later, the refactor was completed, took more work than expected, pulled time from other engineers to implement, and introduced a slew of new bugs to the system.